HokAI — Find the Right AI Tool

 By Function

 Writing and content — Use your LLM for drafts.
-Add a writing assistant (Jasper, Copy.ai, or similar) only if you produce a lot of content and need templates or brand voice.
+Add a dedicated writing assistant only if you produce a lot of content and need templates or brand voice.

 Customer communication — LLM for email drafting.
 Consider a simple chatbot if you get many support questions.

 Scheduling — Calendly or similar.
-AI scheduling is still emerging; manual tools often suffice.
+AI scheduling is still emerging; simple tools often suffice.

 Social media — LLM for post drafts.
 Buffer or similar for scheduling.
 Repurpose long-form into social with prompts.